 Shea butter deodorant without baking soda

-Mix the coconut oil, shea butter and beeswax into a double boiler and heat until all three melt.
+- Mix the coconut oil, shea butter, and beeswax into a double boiler and heat until all three melt.

-If you don’t have a double boiler, simply put the three ingredients into a large glass bowl or Pyrex dish, and place it on top of a smaller pot or pan with 1-2 inches of water in it.
+- If you don’t have a double boiler, simply put the three ingredients into a large glass bowl or Pyrex dish, and place it on top of a smaller pot or pan with 1-2 inches of water in it.
 Heat the pot or pan on the stove; the steam from the boiling water will melt the ingredients.

-Stir them thoroughly until they are mixed, and then take them off the heat to cool.
+- Stir them thoroughly until they are mixed, and then take them off the heat to cool.
 While they are cooling, add the vitamin E oil and continue to mix.

-All natural herbal deodorant for sensitive skin
+All-natural herbal deodorant for sensitive skin

-Put the herbs and citrus peels in a glass jar.
+- Put the herbs and citrus peels in a glass jar.

-Pour vodka over it and close the lid.
+- Pour vodka over it and close the lid.

-Set the mixture aside for one month and ensure to shake it at least once daily.
+- Set the mixture aside for one month and ensure to shake it at least once daily.

-Add the essential oils blend and colloidal silver to the spray bottle containing the tincture.
+- Add the essential oils blend and colloidal silver to the spray bottle containing the tincture.

-Shake the bottle vigorously before each use so that the oils mix well with the tincture, which otherwise may be floating atop.
+- Shake the bottle vigorously before each use so that the oils mix well with the tincture, which otherwise may be floating atop.

 Connect With Us

 If you have tried this recipe, we would love your feedback in the comments section below.
-We would love to see how it turned out!
-You can connect with us on Facebook or Twitter and tag your picture with #organicfactsrecipes.
+And while we can’t taste it, we would love to see how it turned out!
+You can connect with us on Facebook or Instagram and tag your picture with #organicfactsrecipes.